19th October, 2023

 The first aid appointed person isn't a first aider.
-But they can still have an important role to play when it comes to your first aid cover at work.
-So when can you use an appointed person?
+But they still have an important role in your first aid cover at work.
+So when can you use the appointed person?
 First, you need to understand what an appointed person is, and their responsibilities.

 Employers have responsibilities when it comes to the health and safety of their team.
 Every business needs to make sure they have first aid arrangements in place.
 These include: